Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: A computationally tractable special case: locally simple with moment-mediated interactions

 A Python implementation producing the results above is available at \url{https://github.com/WSDeWitt/mfbd}.
-This code relies on the \texttt{diffrax} package \citep{kidger2021on} for numerical ODE solutions.
-To evaluate the map $\mathcal{T}[\bphi](t)$ (Definition~\ref{def:momentmap}), we use Kvaerno's 5/4 method \citep{kvaerno2004singly}---an implicit stiffly accurate solver \citep{hairer2002solving-ii}---and order-3 Hermite interpolation for dense evaluation in the time domain.
+This code is written in JAX \citep{jax2018github} and relies on the Diffrax package \citep{kidger2021on} for numerical ODE solutions.
+Specifically, to solve Riccati-type ODEs we use the Dormand-Prince 8/7 method \citep{prince1981high}---a high-accuracy explicit Runge-Kutta solver---with Hermite interpolation for dense evaluation in the time domain.
 To adapt step sizes we use an I-controller \citep[see][\S II.4]{hairer2008solving-i}.
+To solve the nonlinear algebraic equations for the critical field, we use root finding with automatic differentiation in JAXopt \citep{jaxopt_implicit_diff}.